What is a Phobia?

 Most phobias start in childhood, adolescence or early adulthood.
 It is unusual to develop a phobia over the age of thirty, although not unheard of.
 Some fears are actually learned from parents.
 If, for example, you witness your mother breaking down every time she sees a spider, that fear is likely to be passed on to you.
 Other phobias start with a traumatic experience that leaves the brain connecting an object or situation with that trauma.
 All the experiences from the initial trauma reoccur when the person is reminded of the situation.
 For example, somebody who has a negative experience while swimming as a child or young person may go on to develop a general fear of water.
 Some people will remember exactly when a phobia started, others have no idea where their phobia came from.
 They may feel as though they have always had it, but there is usually an "initial sensitising event" (ISE) which sparked the fear.
 However, the good news is that you don't have to know where or how your phobia started to be able to treat it.

 Hypnosis is very effective for dealing with phobias.
 The mind doesn't distinguish between real and imagined events and the phobic response can be brought on by imagination alone, as I am sure you know.
 We can tackle the phobia by using your own imagination but all the time remaining in a safe place and keeping you relaxed and calm.
-By using a number of different hypnotherapy and NLP techniques, it is usually possible over time to deal with it once and for all.
+By using a number of different techniques, it is usually possible to deal with it once and for all.
+We'll use hypnosis during our sessions together and I will also give you practical exercises to do.
+You'll get a relaxation audio session on mp3 to listen to daily that will help to keep you feeling calm and relaxed.
+We'll then build up your confidence to make sure you feel completely comfortable about moving forward and tackling any situation that previously led to that phobic reaction.

 "Laura has such a soothing voice and her Hypnotherapy and the various sessions I have had with her have been amazing and very effective.
 I had some Hypnotherapy for fear of the Dentist and the visit was stress free also I had great anxiety prior to going into hospital for heart surgery which Laura helped me with and I have never been so relaxed and confident in myself.
 While waiting to go down for my procedure I kept thinking the nerves are going to kick in but they never did and the whole process was a complete success.
 I would recommend anyone that is needing help to contact Laura she is a wonderful Hypnotherapist who puts you completely at ease."